Charles Tyler Olmstead: Early life

-Charles Tyler Olmstead was born in Cohoes, N. Y. on April 28, 1842.
-His parents were Charles A. and Ardelia (Wilkinson) Olmsted.
+Charles Tyler Olmstead was born in Cohoes, New York on April 28, 1842.
+His parents were Charles Augustus Olmsted (1811–1885) and Ardelia (Wilkinson) Olmsted (1811–1888).
 (Note: The surname has been spelled both as "Olmsted" and "Olmstead."
 This difference in spelling is reflected in the various references used in this article.
 However, this article always uses the Olmstead spelling because that is the spelling used by the Diocese of Central New York on its website's listing of the Bishops of Central New York.)

 In 1852, when the boy was ten years old, the family moved to Newport, Kentucky.
 Four years later, he began to work with his father in building the Louisville and Nashville Railroad.
 While working on the railroad, he "continued his studies."
 In 1853, he started attending the Brooks' Classical School located in Cincinnati, across the Ohio River from Newport.
 He studied there three and one-half years in preparation for college.
 Therefore, when the family moved back to New York state, settling in Lockport, he was ready to enter college.
 However, because of his father's financial condition, Olmstead could not enter college until 1862.

 Education and teaching

-In 1862, Olmstead entered the Sophomore class at Trinity College, Hartford, Conn., an Episcopal Church school.
+In 1862, Olmstead entered the sophomore class at Trinity College, Hartford, Conn., an Episcopal Church school.
 He graduated with a Bachelor of Arts in 1865 and with a Master of Arts in 1868.

-Olmstead felt called to the ministry in the Episcopal Church, so he enrolled in the Berkeley Divinity School in Middletown, Connecticut.
+Olmstead enrolled in the Berkeley Divinity School in Middletown, Connecticut.
 While a student in the Berkeley Divinity School, Olmstead also tutored Latin and Greek at St. Stephen's College at Annandale during the academic year 1865–66.
 During the next academic year (1866–68), he taught "mathematics and natural philosophy" at St. Stephen's.